What is EMDR?

 Phase 7: Closure

-This phase ensures that the client feels safe and relaxed even outside the therapist’s office and knows how to self-soothe.
+This phase ensures that the client feels safe and relaxed outside the therapist’s office and knows how to self-soothe.

 In this way, clients become aware of their triggers and how to tactfully cease any negative beliefs using the calming techniques taught by the therapist.